 Component Level Scores

-What do the Connectivity index scores show?
+What does the Connectivity score show?

 The combined three connectivity index scores reveal a pattern of low scores in the Minnesota and Red River basins with higher scores in extreme northern Minnesota.
 Very low Terrestrial Habitat Connectivity scores appear to drive that result.